Totem pole: Construction and maintenance

-After the tree to be used for the totem pole is selected, it is cut down and moved to the carving site, where the bark and outer layer of wood (sapwood) is removed.
+Carvers select a tree to be used for the totem pole (often red cedar), then it is cut down and moved to the carving site, where the bark and outer layer of wood (sapwood) is removed.
 Next, the side of the tree to be carved is chosen and the back half of the tree is removed.
 The center of the log is hollowed out to make it lighter and to keep it from cracking.
 Early tools used to carve totem poles were made of stone, shell, or bone, but beginning in the late 1700s, the use of iron tools made the carving work faster and easier.
 In the early days, the basic design for figures may have been painted on the wood to guide the carvers, but today's carvers use paper patterns as outlines for their designs.
 Carvers use chain saws to make the rough shapes and cuts, while adzes and chisels are used to chop the wood.
 Carvers use knives and other woodworking tools to add the finer details.
 When the carving is complete, paint is added to enhance specific details of the figures.

 Raising a totem pole is rarely done using modern methods, even for poles installed in modern settings.
 Most artists use a traditional method followed by a pole-raising ceremony.
 The traditional method calls for a deep trench to be dug.
 One end of the pole is placed at the bottom of the trench; the other end is supported at an upward angle by a wooden scaffold.
 Hundreds of strong men haul the pole upright into its footing, while others steady the pole from side ropes and brace it with cross beams.
 Once the pole is upright, the trench is filled with rocks and dirt.
 After the raising is completed, the carver, the carver's assistants, and others invited to attend the event perform a celebratory dance next to the pole.
 A community potlatch celebration typically follows the pole raising to commemorate the event.

 Totem poles are typically not well maintained after their installation and the potlatch celebration.
 The poles usually last from 60 to 80 years; only a few have stood longer than 75 years, and even fewer have reached 100 years of age.
 Once the wood rots so badly that the pole begins to lean and pose a threat to passersby, it is either destroyed or pushed over and removed.
 Older poles typically fall over during the winter storms that batter the coast.
 The owners of a collapsed pole may commission a new one to replace it.